yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Row separator: You can put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)

+- Show Warnings: This enables / disables the alerts flagging whether warnings have been detected in your parameters These are primarily where you have created 'illogical' calculations - e.g. Expense: Gas plus a Security You can enable/disable warnings per row.
+The widget doesn't care.
+It will total up anything...!

+                 NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
+                       ..
+The search for warnings stops after the first occurrence of each type of error it finds....

 - Active / Inactive Accounts:
   - MD ALWAYS includes the total balance(s) of all child accounts in an account's total.
 Irrespective of Active/Inactive
   - Thus if you select Active only and select an account containing inactive children, it will include inactive balances
   - When using AutoSum in this situation you will get a warning on screen
   - You will also see a small (3 vertical bars) icon to the right of account totals in the list window when this occurs.

 - Inactive Securities: You can flag a security as inactive by unticking the 'Show on summary page' box on a security in the MD/Tools/Securities menu.
 This will then treat this security in ALL investment accounts